 The story is solid and complete.
 There are character arcs.
 There are emotions that can draw in the viewer.
 The whole thing is pretty well written, except for some plot elements that could have been better.

 The cinematography is good.
 It shows that the creators know what they are doing.

 The actors are okay.
 The characters are a little bland, but not out of place.
 They are not very engaging, but the focus is on the plot anyway.

 The music is good.
-It is thrilling, grandiouse.
+It is thrilling, grandiose.
 The music used to enhance our feelings, emotions effectively.

 Sputnik is a good sci-fi thriller, I think fans of the genre will enjoy it.

 I was satisfied with Sputnik (2020).
-As someone brough up under the Soviet regime, the movie raised some childhood memories, so that was a plus for me.
+As someone brought up under the Soviet regime, the movie raised some childhood memories, so that was a plus for me.